andreineculau/love.js/README.md

     var b = 5;

 ## Single quotes vs double quotes
-Use single quotes.
+Preferrably use single quotes.
 If you have an English 'I'm' then just escape it: 'I\'m'.
-If you have plenty of escapings, then decide yourself if you want to switch
-to double quotes: "I'm ready, ma'am!".
+If your string would need plenty of escaped single quotes, consider using double quotes: "I'm ready, ma'am!".

 ## Semicolons
 Always use semicolons.

     // YES
-    x = x + 1;
+    x += 1;
     return x;

     // NO